 The most popular time to visit the Scottish Highlands is between May and September.
 I visited in April over Easter.
 It was a bit cold but everything was open and it was quite easy to get a table/book a hotel.

 July and August are the peak months.
 It never gets that warm in the Scottish Highlands.
-Even in the peak of summer 21 degrees, Celcius is the average temperature.
+Even at the peak of summer 21 degrees, Celcius is the average temperature.
 Winter (Nov-Feb) is very cold and many of the businesses and attractions in this Scottish Highlands Itinerary will be shut.

 March is a little early to visit – it is normally after Easter that everything starts to open up.